primarilysoftware/primarilysoftware.github.io/_posts/2019-07-17-json-merge-patch-dot-net.md

 keywords: ".net, web api, asp.net, json merge patch"
 ---

+> Source code related to this post is available [here](https://primarilysoftware.visualstudio.com/_git/JsonMergePatch).
+> A nuget package is also available - [JsonMergePatch](https://www.nuget.org/packages/JsonMergePatch/1.0.0-CI-20190822-054746).

 At my day job, I have been working on a new microservice that sits behind a REST API.
 I got to the point where I needed to support updating some resources, and was looking for the "right" RESTful way to accept update requests.
 After some research, I found two options that seemed to fit my needs well, [JSON Patch](https://tools.ietf.org/html/rfc6902)